Dual phase steels

 DP steels with low carbon content exhibit excellent resistance to fatigue crack propagation at growth rates close to fatigue threshold.

-Which Alloying Elements are used in DP Steels and Why?
+Which Alloying Elements are used in Dual Phase Steels and for which Purpose?

 The alloying elements used in DP steels have different types of effects